 -

 I got this question via e-mail and decided I would post the answer here in a blog.
-I want transfer all files created in Office Word 2003 by year (annual batchs - ex: 2005, 2006, etc.) to external HD.
+(Updated 16th Feb 2017 with a typo correction) I want transfer all files created in Office Word 2003 by year (annual batchs - ex: 2005, 2006, etc.) to external HD.
 How can to do this?
 I will appreciate your answer.
-Edgar To do this via the command line you can use...
+Edgar...

 Posted to